 While the rear driver is responsible in many cases, there is also the possibility that the other driver could share some of the liability.
 This would include scenarios where:

-Regardless of the number of liable parties, fault will need to be proven.
+Regardless of the number of liable parties, fault has to be proven.
 Evidence gathered to prove fault may include:

 In New Mexico, there were 10,634 rear-end accidents in 2023, 7,160 of which resulted in only property damage, according to the New Mexico Department of Transportation (NMDOT).
 Throughout the state, rear-end collisions made up ⅓ of all vehicle crashes, and they were the most common cause of accidents by manner of collision.
 There were a total of 13,547 vehicle collisions in Albuquerque.

 Serious injuries are more likely when the collision happens at higher speeds.
-After a rear-end crash, you should get medical treatment, both at the scene from emergency responders and later from a hospital.
-The Presbyterian Hospital is located at 1100 Central Avenue SE.
+After a rear-end crash, you should:

 Rear-end collisions frequently happen at intersections and during unexpected congestion.
-They can also occur during sudden stops on roads from new hazards.
+They can also occur during sudden stops on roads due to unforeseen hazards.
 When drivers take proper care while driving, these accidents are less likely.
 However, negligent actions by drivers make these accidents more likely.
 Rear-end collisions can be caused by:

-Although not required, it is very helpful to hire a rear-end accident lawyer, as they can navigate the state’s rear-end accident laws.
+A: Although not required, it is very helpful to hire a rear-end accident lawyer, as they can navigate the state’s rear-end accident laws.
 While it may seem obvious to you that the other driver is at fault, insurance companies may not see it this way.
-An Albuquerque rear-end accident attorney can build a strong case to recover the maximum financial compensation possible.
+An Albuquerque rear-end accident attorney can build a strong case to recover the optimum financial compensation.
 They can also defend you from accusations of fault.

 If you have recently been involved in a rear-end collision, contact our firm today.
-We are standing by, ready to help our next client maximize their compensation and seek the justice they deserve.
+We are standing by, ready to help our next client optimize their compensation and seek the justice they deserve.

 Fields Marked With An “*” Are Required